6 Best Hip Dominant Exercises to Build Glutes/HamstringsLegs 4 min Read

 That process took me a year.

 Above I talked about our coaching process when we teach people to squat.
-I can proudly say we have most people squatting perfectly within their first few sessions save for those with major imbalances/restrictions.
+I can proudly say we have most people squatting perfectly within their first few sessions.
+Those with major imbalances and restrictions take a little longer.

 That is the power of having a qualified strength coach.
 They will ensure you are learning the correct form, the necessary exercises and mobility work to get your squat where it needs to be in the shortest time and safest manner.